Meet the Early Years staff!

 Uniform is compulsory for our three to five year olds and you will be given a copy of our uniform policy before your child starts.

-We provide outdoor, waterproof clothing and wellies for when the children are accessing the outdoor provision.
+We provide outdoor, waterproof clothing for when the children are accessing the outdoor provision.

 Due to the nature of the Early Years provision, we do ask that all children have a full change of clothes available to them during their session.
 This does not have to be a second uniform as it is only used in the event of your child becoming wet or dirty.